KTH/kth-node-web-common/README.md

 First, make sure your code is up to date with [Changes in version 6](#changes-in-version-6)

 The error page can now be rendered directly from inside the package.
-No need to copy and register the handlebar-file from the app.
+No need to copy and register the Handlebars-file from the app.

 If the app only renders the error page via the `renderErrorPage` helper, you can remove lines like below: